 Humility is not about holding back or being passive.
 It’s about having the emotional maturity and discernment to know when and how to disclose personal information in the most respectful and appropriate way possible.

-It’s also about having an understanding of both our strengths and weaknesses, thereby preventing a sense of grandiosity and self-importance from dominating our self-identity.
+When we cultivate humility we develop an understanding of both our strengths and weaknesses, thereby preventing a sense of grandiosity and self-importance from dominating our self-identity.

 Today, humility is an art that is demonstrated by only the most confident and self-assured people.
 These poised individuals, who come from all walks of life, embody this virtuous trait because they’re instinctively aware of its many potent benefits, of which I have listed a few below: